Table of Contents

 • Other assets

-The deceased person's estate is responsible for paying estate taxes before distributing assets to beneficiaries.
+The estate is responsible for paying any estate taxes before assets are distributed to beneficiaries.

-Federal estate tax rates start at 18% and increase to 40%, and state estate taxes vary by state.1 Many families don't have to pay estate tax.
-Here's some more information on how federal and state estate taxes work:
+Federal estate tax rates start at 18% and can go up to 40%.1 State estate taxes vary by location.
+Many families do not need to pay estate tax.
+Here's some more information on how federal and state estate taxes work.

-• Federal estate tax: The IRS sets a threshold for taxable estates, and only estates above that value need to file estate tax returns.
-For 2024, if the decedent is a U.S. citizen or resident, a return is generally only required for estates worth more than $13.61 million.2 If your estate is smaller than that exemption threshold, you would not owe federal estate taxes, but potentially owe an inheritance tax.
+The IRS sets a threshold for taxable estates.
+Only estates above this amount are required to file a federal estate tax return.
+For 2026, if the decedent is a U.S. citizen or resident, a return is generally required only if the estate is worth more than $15 million.2 If the estate is below this threshold, federal estate taxes are not owed.
+However, an inheritance tax may still apply in some cases.

-• State estate tax: Twelve states and the District of Columbia have estate taxes.3 Those states are Connecticut, Hawaii, Illinois, Maine, Maryland, Massachusetts, Minnesota, New York, Oregon, Rhode Island, Vermont and Washington.
-Each state's exemption amount is different, ranging from $1 million to $12.92 million.
+Twelve states and the District of Columbia have estate taxes.
+These include Connecticut, Hawaii, Illinois, Maine, Maryland, Massachusetts, Minnesota, New York, Oregon, Rhode Island, Vermont, and Washington.
+Each state has its own exemption amount, which can range from $1 million to $13.92 million.3

 What Are Inheritance Taxes?

 An inheritance tax is a tax you pay on assets received from a deceased person's estate.
-Only six states currently impose inheritance taxes:
+Only five states currently impose inheritance taxes:

 • Kentucky